-Alternatively referred to as a boot disc, system restore disc, restore CD, recovery disc, and recovery disk, a restore discs is a CD or DVD included with many OEM computers.
-This software reverts the operating system back to how it was when the computer was originally purchased.
+Alternatively referred to as a boot disc, system restore disc, restore CD, recovery disc, and recovery disk, a restore disc is a CD or DVD included with many OEM computers that can restore the computer back to how it was when originally purchased.
 Using these discs often makes reformatting easier for most users because all of the settings, drivers, and requisite software are included.
-Today, many computer manufacturers (Dell, Hewlett Packard, Toshiba, etc.) ship a recovery disc with their products or allow you to create one.
+Computer manufacturers (e.g., Dell, Hewlett Packard, Toshiba, etc.) may ship a recovery disc with their products or allow you to create one.

 Tip: Many of the new computers no longer come with a restore disc or CD.
 To restore these computers, use the hidden recovery partition.